rekindle-blog/rekindle-blog.github.io/tag/Aphorisms-on-Love-and-Hate.md

 ---
-layout: category_page
+layout: tag_page
-title: "Category: Aphorisms on Love and Hate"
+title: "Tag: Aphorisms on Love and Hate"
-category: Aphorisms on Love and Hate
+tag: Aphorisms on Love and Hate
 robots: noindex
 ---